 Lead Director.
-According to the Company's Corporate Governance Policy, when the Chairman of the Board is also the CEO or an employee of the Company, the Non-Employee Directors shall select an independent director to preside or lead at each executive session (the "Lead Director").
-The Company's Corporate Governance Policy sets forth the authority, duties and responsibilities of the Board of Directors' Lead Director as follows: convene and chair meetings of the Non-Employee Directors in executive session at each Board meeting; convene and chair meetings of the independent directors in executive session no less than once each year; preside at all meetings of the Board at which the Chairman and CEO is not present, including executive sessions of the non-management directors and independent directors; solicit the Non-Employee Directors for advice on agenda items for meetings of the Board; serve as a liaison between the Chairman and CEO and the Non-Employee Directors; collaborate with the Chairman and CEO in developing the agenda for meetings of the Board and approve such agendas; consult with the Chairman and CEO on information that is sent to the Board; collaborate with the Chairman and the Chairpersons of the standing committees in developing and managing the schedule of meetings of the Board and approve such schedules; and if requested by major shareholders, ensure that he or she is available for consultation and direct communication.
+According to the Company's Corporate Governance Policy, when the Chair of the Board is also the CEO or an employee of the Company, the Non-Employee Directors shall select an independent director to preside or lead at each executive session (the "Lead Director").
+The Company's Corporate Governance Policy sets forth the authority, duties and responsibilities of the Board of Directors' Lead Director as follows: convene and chair meetings of the

+Non-Employee Directors in executive session at each Board meeting; convene and chair meetings of the independent directors in executive session no less than once each year; preside at all meetings of the Board at which the Chair and CEO is not present, including executive sessions of the non-management directors and independent directors; solicit the Non-Employee Directors for advice on agenda items for meetings of the Board; serve as a liaison between the Chair and CEO and the Non-Employee Directors; collaborate with the Chair and CEO in developing the agenda for meetings of the Board and approve such agendas; consult with the Chair and CEO on information that is sent to the Board; collaborate with the Chair and the Chairs of the standing committees in developing and managing the schedule of meetings of the Board and approve such schedules; and if requested by major shareholders, ensure that he or she is available for consultation and direct communication.
 In performing the duties described above, the Lead Director is expected to consult with the Chairs of the appropriate Board committees and solicit their participation.
 The Lead Director also performs such other duties as may be assigned to the Lead Director by the Company's By-Laws or the Board.
+Mr. Erickson was Lead Director and was named Board Chair when Mr. Potts retired on August 6, 2015.
+Mr. Erickson assumed the role of Interim CEO on September 25 and now serves as Chair and Interim CEO.
+Because his CEO role is interim, the Board has not designated a Lead Director and Mr. Erickson is acting as both Chair and Lead Director.
+In the event Mr. Erickson's role as CEO continues beyond the near term, the Board will re-examine the need to fill the Lead Director role with an independent director.